SkinnyMind/icon_font/README.md

 Other options:

 - `-z` or `--config-file=<path>`
-  Path to icon_font_generator yaml configuration file. pubspec.yaml and icon_font.yaml files are used by default.
+  Path to icon_font yaml configuration file. pubspec.yaml and icon_font.yaml files are used by default.
 - `-r` or `--recursive`
   Recursively look for .svg files.